tfynes-pivotal/tap-gitops-sc/README.md

   * Set your dockerhub & github account details into enviroment variables
   * Populate and encrypt tap-sensitive-values.yaml "2_populate_and_encrypt_tap_sensitive_values.sh"

+cluster-config/sensitive-file-structures/sensitive-file-creators contains scripts to create tap-sensitive-values.sops.yaml from a template, taking secrets from env vars.

+sensitive-file-structures/create_user-registry-dockerconfig-secret.sh creates sops encrypted user-registry-dockerconfig secret - needs to be copied over existing one in cluster-config/config

+- need to remove/replace existing sops.yaml files as they use my age key and thus won't work in your cluster

 ### Creating Sensitive-Values Configuration Files